Differences in Sex Development

-Seattle Children’s and the University of Washington formed a multidisciplinary team in 1981 to care for children with differences in sex development (DSDs).
-This team has become Seattle Children’s DSD Program and is named a Center of Excellence by the National Institutes of Health.
+Seattle Children’s and the University of Washington formed a multidisciplinary team in 1981 to care for children with differences in sex development (DSDs) or congenital adrenal hyperplasia (CAH).
+This team has become Seattle Children’s DSD Program.
+It is named a Center of Excellence by the National Institutes of Health.

-We diagnose and care for babies, children and adolescents with all types of DSDs.
-These include conditions that affect genital development and intersex conditions.
-The causes may be changes in genes or chromosomes or problems with hormones or with the testicles or ovaries.
+We use a team approach to diagnose and care for babies, children and adolescents with CAH and all types of DSDs.
+These include intersex conditions and conditions that affect how genitals develop.
+The causes may be changes in genes or chromosomes or differences with hormones or with the testicles or ovaries.

 Why choose Seattle Children’s DSD Program?

 At Seattle Children’s your child will receive care from experienced experts in many medical specialties.
 Our team:

 - Provides compassionate, evidence-based care

 - Coordinates your child’s care so it’s easier for your child and family

 - Does research to check outcomes and improve care for all kids with DSDs or CAH

 - Teaches families and healthcare providers about DSDs and CAH

 - Many children with DSDs have complex conditions that most doctors in the community rarely see.
 These children need care from specialists in many different fields.
 Seattle Children’s has specialists with the training and experience to diagnose and treat any DSD.